Giskard-AI/giskard/docs/integrations/dagshub/index.md

 # 🐶 DagsHub
+**With its multifaceted platform and free hosted MLflow server, Dagshub enhances your ML debugging experience of Giskard's vulnerability reports.**

+## Why DagsHub?
 DagsHub is an ML platform, purpose-built for data scientists and the open-source community, offering a unified solution to manage datasets, track experiments and register models.
 It enhances collaboration, reproducibility, and provides integrations with many open-source tools.
 Here's how DagsHub can boost your data science endeavors:

 - **Effortless Collaboration:** DagsHub provides a collaborative environment where project contributors can easily comment on various project elements, take notes, and seamlessly share updates with team members or the broader community.